Frequently asked questions about

 Minnesota also has a list of comprehensive guidelines that apply to short-term policies.
 Short-term health plans in Minnesota cannot cover pre-existing conditions, but must also be available immediately without underwriting, and cannot use gender rating to determine premium costs.

 In late 2018, there were at least six health insurance companies offering short-term health plans in Minnesota.
-But as of 2020, we could only find plans available from United Healthcare/Golden Rule.
+But by 2020, we could only find plans available from United Healthcare/Golden Rule, and that continues to be the case in 2023.

-We discussed this with the Minnesota Commerce Department, and they said that although the state’s rules are the same as they were in 2018, several insurers have decided to stop offering short-term health plans because they weren’t selling as well as ACA-compliant plans.
+We discussed this with the Minnesota Commerce Department in 2020, and they said that although the state’s rules are the same as they were in 2018, several insurers have decided to stop offering short-term health plans because they weren’t selling as well as ACA-compliant plans.

 Short-term health insurance in Minnesota can be purchased by residents who can meet the underwriting guidelines set out by insurers.
-This generally means being under 65 years old (some insurers put the age at 64) and in fairly good health.
+This generally means being under 65 years old and in fairly good health.

-Short-term health plans in Minnesota include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone who needs medical care for ongoing or pre-existing conditions.
-And short-term plans are not required to cover essential health benefits, so these plans will often exclude things like maternity care, prescription drugs, and mental health care.
+Short-term health plans generally include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone who needs medical care for ongoing or pre-existing conditions.
+And short-term plans are not required to cover essential health benefits, so these plans will often exclude things like maternity care, outpatient prescription drugs, and mental health care.

-If you’re in Minnesota and need health insurance, your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant individual major medical plan through MNsure (the state-run health insurance exchange in Minnesota).
-A variety of qualifying life events can trigger a special enrollment period.
+If you’re in Minnesota and need health insurance, your first step should be to see whether you’re eligible to enroll in an ACA-compliant individual major medical plan through MNsure (the state-run health insurance exchange in Minnesota).
+ACA-compliant plans are available during open enrollment (November 1 through January 15 in Minnesota), and also during special enrollment periods triggered by qualifying life events.

 The plans available through MNsure are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect.
 And if your household income makes you eligible for a premium subsidy, your monthly premium costs will be much more affordable than they would otherwise be, and might even be lower than the cost of a short-term health plan.